Voting in North Carolina

 • Sign your oath in the presence of an adult witness, they must sign it too.

-• Return in person to your county board of elections by November 7th at 5 p.m. or to an early voting site from October 19th to November 4th.
+• Return in person to your county board of elections by Election Day at 5 p.m. or to an early voting site during the early voting period.

-• Or stamp and mail your ballot - ballots must be postmarked by November 7th and received by November 7th to be counted.
+• Or stamp and mail your ballot - ballots must be postmarked by Election Day and received no later than the Friday after Election Day to be counted.
 To make your postmark date, put the ballot into your home mailbox for collection at least one day prior to ensure it is picked up and processed.
-You can also drop the ballot off at the post office before the last posted collection time on October 10th.
+You can also drop the ballot off at the post office before the last posted collection time on Election Day.
 We recommend returning ASAP.

 Click Here to See Your Ballot